-DB Side Raises are a shoulder isolation exercise and one of my favorite supplemental lifts.
+Dumbbell Lateral Raises, or Side Raises, is a shoulder isolation exercise and one of my favorite supplemental lifts.

-Here’s how to do DB Side Raises, or Lateral Raises as they’re also called, what muscles the exercise works and a few alternatives.
+Here are how to do Dumbbell Lateral Raises, what muscles the exercise works and a few alternatives.

 How To Do DB Side Raises